-The department to which the report must be submitted and the relevant time limits vary, depending on factors including the methods of payment.
-It is therefore advisable for an entity to contact and consult with the Bank of Japan on a case-by-case basis.
+The department to which the report must be submitted and the relevant time limits, vary depending on factors including the method of payment.
+It is therefore advisable for an entity to consult with the Bank of Japan on a case-by-case basis.